 - Mono, if you like mono.

-#2 - MXR ZW38 Black Label Chorus Effects Pedal
+2. MXR Black Label Chorus

 The MXR ZW38 Black Label Chorus Effects Pedal is the Zakk Wylde signature model and proudly sports his famous “bullseye” graphics.
 It is a compact pedal and will fit easily on any board.
 Also, note the ZW38 is analog but does include stereo Outs along with its vintage-style buffered bypass bucket brigade circuitry.